arroyorl/arroyorl_docs/jeedom-MQTTroom/index.md

   - Account and password: User and password of the connection to the MQTT broker
   - Topic root: base MQTT topic for the MQTTroom environment.
 For espresense leave as default
   - Presence timeout: Time (in minutes) of undetected device(s) to mark a room or a device as no presence
+  - Presence timeout (global devices): time in minutes for mark global devices as no presence

 Once started the daemon, MQTTroom will detect the existing ESP32 room presence detectors and add automatically to the “Rooms” section of the plugin